argoproj/argo-events/docs/tutorials/02-parameterization.md

             }
         }

-1. `Context`: This is the CloudEvent context and it is populated by the gateway regardless of type of HTTP request.
+1. `Context`: This is the CloudEvent context and it is populated by the event-source regardless of type of HTTP request.

 2. `Data`: Data contains following fields,
-   1. `Header`: The `header` within event `data` contains the headers in the HTTP request that was dispatched to the gateway.
-The gateway extracts the headers from the request and put it in the the `header` within event `data`.
+   1. `Header`: The `header` within event `data` contains the headers in the HTTP request that was dispatched to the event-source.
+The event-source extracts the headers from the request and put it in the the `header` within event `data`.

    2. `Body`: This is the request payload from the HTTP request.

 ### Event Context
-Now that we have an understanding of the structure of the event the webhook sensor receives from the gateway, lets see how we can use the event context to parameterize the Argo workflow.
+Now that we have an understanding of the structure of the event the webhook sensor receives from the event-source over the eventbus, lets see how we can use the event context to parameterize the Argo workflow.

 1. Update the `Webhook Sensor` and add the `contextKey` for the parameter at index 0.

         kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/tutorials/02-parameterization/sensor-01.yaml

-2. Send a HTTP request to the gateway.
+2. Send a HTTP request to the event-source pod.

         curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example